 For Imholte, 62, running for a cause is one thing in his life that’s simply pure and good, he said.
-He’s running in honor of his granddaughter, Harper, whose life was saved at Children’s Hospitals and Clinics of Minnesota when she was 3 years old.
+He’s running in honor of his granddaughter, Harper, whose life was saved at Children’s Minnesota when she was 3 years old.
 She was diagnosed with hemolytic uremic syndrome due to E. coli, and she suffered severe damage to her kidneys, liver and pancreas.
 She spent two months in Children’s pediatric intensive care unit and required a transplant.

 Four years later, Harper is thriving.